This post may contain affiliate links. Please read our disclosure policy.

 - Cut the sweet potatoes so they are all the same thickness so they roast evenly in the oven.

 - Cook the sweet potato frittata on medium-low heat.
-Using higher heat you will risk developing a not-so-nice egg crust on the bottom.
+Using higher heat you will risk developing a crust on the bottom.

 - 6 large eggs

-- Chopped toasted almonds and goat cheese, for garnish
+- Chopped almonds and goat cheese (to serve)

 - While the sweet potatoes are cooking, make the rest of the frittata.
-Heat the remaining teaspoon of olive oil over medium-high heat, using the same pan you used for the spinach or kale.
+Heat the remaining teaspoon of olive oil over medium-high heat in an oven-safe pan.
 Add the onion and cook for 5 minutes, stirring occasionally, until it has begun to brown.
 Add the garlic and ginger and cook for 30 more seconds.
 Add the spinach to the pan and let it wilt then transfer the veggies to a bowl.½ medium onion, 1 tablespoon minced ginger, 2 cloves garlic, 2 cups spinach

-- In a medium sized bowl whisk together the eggs, optional goat cheese, curry powder, the remaining ½ teaspoon of sea salt.6 large eggs, ½ cup goat cheese, 2 teaspoons curry powder, ¼ cup milk
+- In a medium-sized bowl, whisk the eggs, half of the goat cheese, milk, curry powder, and the remaining ½ teaspoon of sea salt.6 large eggs, ½ cup goat cheese, 2 teaspoons curry powder, ¼ cup milk

 - Make a layer of sweet potatoes in the pan used for cooking the veggies.
 Top it with half of the veggies then make a second layer.
 Pour the eggs into the pan then dot the remaining ¼ cup of goat cheese on top.

 - Put the pan into the oven and let it cook for 25 minutes, or until the frittata has puffed up a little and is no longer runny.
 Remove the pan from the oven and let it rest for 5 minutes.
 Sprinkle the chopped almonds over the top.Chopped almonds and goat cheese